ColeMei/LLM-IaC-SecEval/docs/LLM_PostFilter.md

 ## Execution

-The pipeline is executed through Jupyter notebooks that provide interactive analysis and visualization:
+The pipeline is executed through Jupyter notebooks that provide interactive analysis and visualization.
+The LLM provider and model are configurable.

 ### Data Preparation